Disclosure: This post is in partnership with Insception Lifebank. As always, opinions are all my own.

 As parents, we only want what’s best for our children and we always strive to do the best we can.
+We go to prenatal classes, we change our diet to ensure our body and baby get the nutrients they need, we baby-proof the house, we protect them whenever we can, and so much more.
 As a young mom, when I started my very large family I didn’t know about a lot of things.
 Cord blood banking, which can only happen at birth, was one of those things.
 I’m saying this right off the bat because this is an important topic that I feel every parent-to-be should be made aware of immediately and although I did touch a bit on this before in my post last month (here), today I’m going to share What I Wish I Had Known About Cord Blood Banking.

 I didn’t know anything about cord blood banking until I was pregnant with Jackson, baby number 5.
 I got a phone call at 18 weeks pregnant from my doctor’s office saying there were some abnormalities on the ultrasound I had just two days prior.
 Jackson was born with one kidney smaller than the other.
 He’s had to see specialists since he was born, and the first year of his life was on a daily medication that helped keep any UTI or infections from arising.
 Although he’s a perfectly healthy 7 year old now, the first few years of his life I lived in a big cloud of worry over the “what-ifs”.
 To this day, Jackson still isn’t able to take Advil or ibuprofen – if he does, it could end his life.
 When I went to that first appointment, after the phone call, I was told about the possibilities and issues that could happen.
 We were sent to speak to specialists, and it wasn’t until after Jackson was born that I was asked if we stored his or any of his sibling’s cord blood.
 I had no idea what any of this meant, so I had to go digging and find information myself.
 It’s something we hadn’t done or even thought of.